tenkeyaikoukaint/python-text-games-and-tools/README.md

 # Musics(mp3)

-All songs are written with Google gemini<br />
+All songs are written with Google Gemini.<br />
 If these songs have legal issue, please teach me:<br />
 https://www.youtube.com/@tenkeyaikoukaint3431<br />
-I am ready to remove illegal songs.
+I am ready to remove songs that have copyright issues.